keerthisreekukunoor/Demo/Readme.md

 # DEMO:
-This is the demo about github which is the distributed control syatem
+This is the demo about github which is the distributed control system